pivotal/docs-tap/learning-center/runtime-environment/workshop-definition.md

 adding the `security.policy` setting under the entry for the secondary namespace.

-To create resources in the namespaces you create, create the namespaces by adding an appropriate `Namespace` resource to `session.objects` with the definitions of the resources you want to create in the namespaces.
+To create resources in the namespaces you create, create the namespaces by adding an appropriate `Namespace` resource to `session.objects` with the definitions of the resources you want to create in the namespaces:

 ```
 apiVersion: learningcenter.tanzu.vmware.com/v1beta1